CARDIOVASCULAR SYSTEM

 Portal Circulation

 The hepatic portal vein carries deoxygenated blood from digestive organs to the liver before returning to the heart.
-Blood enters the liver from two sources: hepatic artery (oxygenated) and hepatic portal vein (deoxygenated from digestive organs).
+Blood enters the liver from two sources: the hepatic artery (oxygenated) and the hepatic portal vein (deoxygenated from digestive organs).

 Coronary Circulation